Working with Us

 - Experience advising senior leaders and navigating complex policy issues

-- Strategic knowledge of the Welsh political and social care landscape
+- Strategic knowledge of the broad policy landscape in Wales

 - Evidence of continuous professional development